stevavoliajvar/stop_cloudflare/addon_firefox/bcma/README.md

 ```
 This add-on will block, notify, or redirect your request if the target website is using Cloudflare.

+* This add-on don't save your setting to disk. (no "storage" permission)
 ```

 ~~[Download add-on](../bcma.xpi)~~